-Put simply, water hardness is related to mineral in your water.
+Put simply, water hardness is related to minerals in your water.
 Specifically, water hardness comes down to the content of calcium and magnesium that is in your water.
 Water that is considered “hard” has higher amounts of these minerals in it than water that is considered “soft”.

 Now that we know water hardness is determined by the mineral content, let’s take a look at the thresholds between hard water vs soft water.
-There are actually four ranges of hardness in water; soft, moderately hard, hard, and very hard that can be measured on the water hardness scale.
+There are actually four ranges of hardness in water; soft, moderately hard, hard, and very hard which can be measured on the water hardness scale.

 Here are the thresholds for the hardness of water, broken down by the number of Grains Per Gallon found in the water: